frederic-perez/AmE-dictionary/data/idioms.md

 __be running on fumes__ To be continuing to operate with no or very little enthusiasm, energy, or resources left. _I’ve been painting the house for four hours every night after work, and I am seriously running on fumes at this point._ _We were running on fumes by the time our team made it to the championship round._
 __be rushed off (one’s) feet__ :dart: To be exceptionally busy, especially to an exhausting or exasperating degree; to be made to work very hard and very quickly. _We have three parties of 40 scheduled for the dining room this evening, so all of our servers are going to be rushed off their feet._
 __be shortlisted__
-__be shown the ropes__ To be taught how to do or perform a job, task, or activity; to have explained or demonstrated how something is done.
+__be shown the ropes__ :two: To be taught how to do or perform a job, task, or activity; to have explained or demonstrated how something is done.
 __be sick to death of (someone or something)__ To be or become exceedingly wearied by, bored of, or exasperated with someone or something. _I’m sick to death of doing my boss’s errands.
 If something doesn’t change soon, I’m going to quit!_
 __be sitting pretty__ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you’ll be sitting pretty for the rest of your life._
 __be smashed to smithereens__ To be broken apart or otherwise destroyed into tiny, fragmentary pieces. _I wish I could still go visit our old family home, but it’s already been smashed to smithereens by the demolition crew._